RoyaleAPI/cr-api-docs/docs/authentication.md

 Simply [generate a new one](/authentication?id=generating-new-keys) and it will invalidate all existing keys.

-### Key Statistics

-!> Key Stats has been temporarily disabled.

-You can receive request statistics of your key on our Discord server.
-Go to the `#developer-key` channel and type `?crapikey stats`.
-Your stats will be visible to everyone else in the channel.

 ## Code examples

 Here are some code snippets on how to add custom headers in different languages.